tukl-msd/DRAMSys/README.md

 25:	read	0x400180
 ```

+##### Elastic Traces

+More information about elastic traces can be found in the [gem5 readme](DRAMSys/gem5/README.md).

 #### Trace Player

-A **trace player** is **equivalent** to a bus master **device** (processor, FPGA, etc.).
+A trace player is equivalent to a bus master device (processor, FPGA, etc.).
 It reads an input trace file and translates each line into a new memory request.
-By adding a new device element into the trace setup section one can specify a new trace player, its operating frequency and the trace file for that trace player.
+By adding a new device element into the trace setup section one can specify a new trace player, its operating frequency and its trace file.

 #### Configuration File Sections

 The main configuration file is divided into self-contained sections.
 Each of these sections refers to sub-configuration files.
 Below, the sub-configurations are listed and explained.

 ##### Simulator Configuration